Our Timeless Heritage

 1925

-In 1925, Gold Medal™ flour began a new way of testing flour – in a kitchen.
+In 1925, Gold Medal™ Flour began a new way of testing flour – in a kitchen.
 The company’s home economists tested the flour in typical baked products and verified its quality before it was shipped.

-In the 1920’s Gold Medal™ flour took to the airwaves in radio programs that carried cooking and baking content.
+In the 1920’s Gold Medal™ Flour took to the airwaves in radio programs that carried cooking and baking content.

 The Gold Medal™ Home Service Department provided answers to customers’ baking and cooking questions.